 QMCPACK is fully parallelized with MPI.
 When performing an ensemble job, all the MPI ranks are first equally divided into groups which perform individual QMC calculations.
 Within one calculation, all the walkers are fully distributed across all the MPI ranks in the group.
 Since MPI requires distributed memory, there must be at least one MPI per node.
 To maximize the efficiency, more facts should be taken into account.
-When using MPI+threads on compute nodes with more than one NUMA domain (e.g., AMD Interlagos CPU on Titan or a node with multiple CPU sockets), it is recommended to place as many MPI ranks as the number of NUMA domains if the memory is sufficient.
+When using MPI+threads on compute nodes with more than one NUMA domain (e.g., AMD Interlagos CPU on Titan or a node with multiple CPU sockets), it is recommended to place as many MPI ranks as the number of NUMA domains if the memory is sufficient. e.g. One MPI task per socket.
 On clusters with more than just one GPU per node (NVIDIA Tesla K80), it requires to use the same number of MPI ranks as the number of GPUs per node in order to let each MPI rank take one GPU.

-4.4.2 Use of OpenMP threads
+4.5 Using OpenMP threads

 Modern processors integrate multiple identical cores even with hardware threads on a single die to increase the total performance and maintain a reasonable power draw.
-QMCPACK takes advantage of all that compute capability on a processor by using threads via OpenMP programming model as well as threaded linear algebra libraries.
+QMCPACK takes advantage of this compute capability by using threads and the OpenMP programming model as well as threaded linear algebra libraries.
 By default, QMCPACK is always built with OpenMP enabled.
-When launching calculations, users should instruct QMCPACK to create the right number of threads per MPI rank by specifying environment variable OMP\NUM\THREADS.
+When launching calculations, users should instruct QMCPACK to create the right number of threads per MPI rank by specifying environment variable OMP_NUM_THREADS.
+Assuming one MPI rank per socket, the number of threads should typically be the number of cores on that socket.
 Even in the GPU accelerated version, using threads significantly reduces the time spent on the calculations performed by the CPU.

-Nested OpenMP threads
+4.5.1 Nested OpenMP threads